News Archive

 CEO Miles Rosen, who founded Pelvalon during his Stanford Biodesign training, discusses the company's journey from US FDA de novo authorization to Medicare HCPCS payment code for its Eclipse System, a nonsurgical device for bowel control in women.

-Josh Makower named new director of Stanford Byers Center for Biodesign
+Josh Makower Named New Director of Stanford Byers Center for Biodesign

 Stanford Medicine News, 3/23/21